AdobeDocs/experience-platform.en/help/rtcdp/destinations/destination-details-page.md

 >[!IMPORTANT]
 >
 >Skipped [!DNL Profile] records do not indicate failures or errors.
+A profile may be skipped for activation based on profile exits or missing attributes in the dataflow run.
+>
-A profile may be skipped if it contains data usage labels that are restricted by the destination, or the profile does not contain the appropriate customer consent information to be activated to the destination.
+>However, a profile may still be excluded from activation if it contains data usage labels that are restricted by the destination, or the profile does not contain the appropriate customer consent information for activation.
 >
 >For more information on data usage labels and how they can restrict profiles from being activated, see the overview on [data governance in Real-time CDP](../privacy/data-governance-overview.md).
 For more information on supporting customer consent frameworks in the activation workflow, see the overview on [IAB TCF 2.0 support in Real-time CDP](../privacy/iab/overview.md).